isakson98/Random_single_file_scripts/README.md

 https://www.kaggle.com/carrie1/dallaspolicereportedincidents

--TradingPlatform_to_Trader_vue-master -> first attempt at Python.
+- TradingPlatform_to_Trader_vue-master -> first attempt at Python.
 Is is a script used convert data from my trading platform into a csv format.